 Instructor led sessions to be determined at the start of the course.

-Time Commitment: 4-8 hours per week (1 hour class time, 2 hours optional meetings, 3-5 hours independent work).
+Time Commitment: 4-8 hours per week (1-hour of class time, 2 hours of optional meetings, 3-5 hours of independent work).

 Testing and Prerequisites

 Students must achieve qualifying scores on an advanced assessment to be eligible for CTY programs.
 If you don’t have qualifying scores, you have several different testing options.
 We’ll help you find the right option for your situation.Sign up for Testing Learn More

 Course PrerequisitesIntermediate Chess requires:

 Want to find out if you’re ready to take Intermediate Chess?
 Test your skill level by playing against the CTY Bluejay.
 (Leave your name and ID fields blank.)
 If you win several rounds, you’re ready for Intermediate Chess.
 If not, our Introduction to Chess course can help you review concepts and get extra practice.

 Mac OS users: Apple's Safari web browser is recommended.